-We intend to use the proceeds from our initial public offering to acquire hotel properties located in the East Coast, the West Coast and the Sunbelt regions of the United States.
-To a lesser extent, we may also invest in other hospitality properties located within other markets and regions as well as real estate securities and debt-related investments related to the hospitality sector.
-See "- Investment Strategy."
+We intend to use the net proceeds from our offering to acquire hotel properties located in the East Coast, the West Coast and the Sunbelt regions of the United States, including pursuant to the pending mergers described below.
+To a lesser extent, we may also invest in other hospitality properties located within other markets and regions, as well as real estate securities and debt-related investments related to the hospitality sector.